hackclub/hackclub/workshops/dawgshop/README.md

 ![What](img/what.gif)

-Alright, now that we're thuggin', it's time to display our up text on the page — fo'shizzle.
+Alright, now that we're dawging it up, it's time to display our up text on the page — fo'shizzle.

 Just to make sure, at this point your code should look like this: